katspaugh/wavesurfer.js/.github/ISSUE_TEMPLATE.md

-# Hey, thank you for testing and contributing to wavesurfer.js!
+# Hey, thank you for using and contributing to wavesurfer.js!

+## Need help with wavesurfer.js in your app?

+Please start a Q&A dicussion in our forum: https://github.com/wavesurfer-js/wavesurfer.js/discussions/new?category=q-a

+## Have an idea for a feature?

+Consider sharing it in the forum: https://github.com/wavesurfer-js/wavesurfer.js/discussions/new?category=ideas

+## You think you found a bug?

-## Please make sure you can check all of these points below before opening an issue:
+### Please make sure you can check all of these points below before opening an issue:

 (You don't have to post this section)

 - [ ] I have checked [the FAQ](https://wavesurfer-js.org/faq/) and it doesn't solve my problem.
 - [ ] I have checked [the documentation](https://wavesurfer-js.org/docs/) and it doesn't solve my problem
-- [ ] I have searched for [already open issues](https://github.com/katspaugh/wavesurfer.js/issues) which desribe my problem.
+- [ ] I have searched for [already open issues](https://github.com/wavesurfer-js/wavesurfer.js/issues) which desribe my problem.
-- [ ] The issue I'm having is related to and caused by wavesurfer.js, not by other software (which maybe packages and uses wavesurfer incorrectly) – In that case you should open the issue on the respective project pages.

-## Please make sure you provide the following information (if applicable):
+## Please make sure to provide the following information (if applicable):

-### Wavesurfer.js version(s):
+### wavesurfer.js version(s):

 ### Browser and operating system version(s):